yichen928/SparseFusion/README.md

 bash tools/dist_test.sh configs/sparsefusion_nusc_voxel_LC_r50.py ${CHECKPOINT_FILE} 4 --eval=bbox
 ```

 Note: We use A6000 GPUs (48GB large memory) for model training.
-If you encounter out-of-memory errors, please consider: 1) decrease the per-GPU batch size and learning rate accordingly.
-2) limit the maximal power of your GPU with `nvidia-smi -pl xxx`.
-This would not greatly slow your training but can save lots of memory.
-We will further optimize it soon!
+If you encounter out-of-memory errors, please consider decreasing the per-GPU batch size and learning rate accordingly.

 ## Contact
 If you have any questions, feel free to open an issue or contact us at yichen_xie@berkeley.edu.